microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

 1. Deploying the SLURM cluster can take 10 minutes or more.
 You can monitor the status of the deployment by opening the resource group's blade.
 Click **Resource group** in the ribbon on the left side of the portal, and then click the resource group name ("SLURMLabResourceGroup") to open the blade.
 "Deploying" will change to "Succeeded" when the deployment has completed successfully.

 	> Click the browser's **Refresh** button every few minutes to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade doesn't reliably update the status.
+Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Checking the deployment](Images/template-status-in-resource.png)